Hostdon/pleroma/docs/installation/freebsd_en.md

 Run the database migrations.

-Back as the pleroma user, run the following to implement any database migrations.
+Back as the akkoma user, run the following to implement any database migrations.

 ```
-# su -l pleroma
+# su -l akkoma
-$ cd /home/pleroma/pleroma
+$ cd /home/akkoma/akkoma
 $ MIX_ENV=prod mix ecto.migrate
 ```